qbittorrent/search-plugins/wiki/Home.md

 Welcome to the search-plugins wiki!

+The wiki source code is hosted at https://github.com/qbittorrent/search-plugins/tree/master/wiki and is accepting Pull Requests.

 * [List of unofficial search plugins](wiki/Unofficial-search-plugins)
 * [Request unofficial search plugin](wiki/Request-unofficial-search-plugin)
 * [How to configure Jackett plugin](wiki/How-to-configure-Jackett-plugin)